pradok/days-calculator/README.md

 Assumptions
 -----------

-* Basic validation of form fields using Date for browsers that don't support date type input.
+* Custom date validation of form fields for browsers that don't support date type input.
 * User is expected to provide date in one of these formats, if using browser with no date type input support: yyyy-mm-dd yyyy/mm/dd